junxit/us-congress-bills-115/metadata.md

 - 2017-05-11 — Placed on the House Calendar, Calendar No. 47.
 - 2017-05-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-114.
 - 2017-05-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-114.
+- 2017-06-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-06-27 — Considered under suspension of the rules. (consideration: CR H5205-5206)
+- 2017-06-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1500.
+- 2017-06-27 — Mr. Cook moved to suspend the rules and pass the bill.
+- 2017-06-28 — Considered as unfinished business. (consideration: CR H5287)
+- 2017-06-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 338). (text: CR 6/27/2017 H5205)
+- 2017-06-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 338).(text: CR 6/27/2017 H5205)